 Shoes and footwear

 Tight or poorly fitting shoes are thought to be the main cause of most corns and calluses.
 Sometimes a rough seam or stitching in a shoe may rub enough to cause a corn.
 The aim is to wear shoes that reduce pressure and rubbing on the toes and forefeet.
-Shoes should have plenty of room for the toes, have soft uppers and low heels.
+Shoes should have plenty of room for the toes and have soft uppers and low heels.
 In addition, extra width is needed if corns develop on the outer side of the little toe.
 Extra height is needed if corns develop on the top of abnormal toes such as 'hammer' or 'claw' toes.

 Correcting poor footwear will reduce any rubbing or friction on your skin.
 In many cases, a corn or callus will go away if rubbing or pressure is stopped with improved footwear.
 If you have had a corn or callus pared away, a recurrence will usually be prevented by wearing good footwear.
 If you are able, going barefoot when not outdoors will also help.